libretro/docs/docs/guides/softwarelist-getting-started.md

 #### MAME
 Arcade (MAME) & Arcade (MAME 2016) are currently the only MAME cores that support the emulation of software & arcade system.
-The Arcade (MAME) core is updated regulary and most inline with the official MAME project release.
+The Arcade (MAME) core is updated regularly and most inline with the official MAME project release.
 Arcade (MAME 2016) is an archived snapshot of MAME from the 0.174 release.

 #### MESS
 Multi (MESS 2015) is a snapshot of the MESS project from v0.160.
 The MESS project later merged with the MAME project in MAME v0.162

 #### UME
 Multi (UME 2015) is a snapshot of the Universal Machine Emulator.
 This was a precursor to the MAME/MESS merger, released by David Haywood (haze).
-The MAME and MESS project codebases co-existed in the MESS SVN development tree before they official merged.
-This allowed haze to build and release the eumlator with unmodified code from both projects under the name UME
+The MAME and MESS project codebases co-existed in the MESS SVN development tree before they officially merged.
+This allowed haze to build and release the emulator with unmodified code from both projects under the name UME

 ---